antirez/rax/README.md

 However note that this works well enough for trees with a few elements, but becomes hard to read for very large trees.

+# Running the Rax tests

+To run the tests try:

+    $ make
+    $ ./rax-test

+To run the benchmark:

+    $ make
+    $ ./rax-test --bench

+To test Rax under OOM conditions:

+    $ make
+    $ ./rax-oom-test

+The last one is very verbose currently.